-Recent studies and research in the last few years gives us a better idea of carbon footprints from cities.
+Recent studies and data gives us a better idea of carbon footprints from cities.

-This begs the questions – should we be focussing on cities over entire countries if we want to address climate change?
+This begs the questions – should we be focussing on cities over entire countries if we want to address climate change more effectively?

-Summary – Should We Focus On The City Or Country Level When Addressing Climate Change?
+Summary – Should We Focus On The City, Or The Country Level When Addressing Climate Change?

 - When comparing emission data and trends between cities and countries, there’s some overlap in results, but there’s also some differences

 - Both sets of data appear to be valuable in terms of reducing emissions and addressing climate change